 ‘Engaging Senior Customer Service Representative with 15+ years of experience in a fast-paced call center environment.
 Skilled at transforming irate customer feedback into actionable solutions that drive revenue, increase customer loyalty, and improve processes.'

-Customer Service Representative Job Descriptions, Responsibilities and Duty Examples
+Customer Service Representative Job Descriptions Examples

 An employer would expect to see the following proven foundational duties and skill sets within an applicant’s resume, depending on educational level and career stage.
 Below are a few examples for face to face, telephone, and live chat customer service roles

-A Customer Service Representative in a Face to Face setting may:
+A Customer Service Representative in a Face-to-Face setting may: